-The Underlying Fund's portfolio is managed by CAM employees Mitch Goldstein and Greg Margolies, who are also employees of Ares Capital, where Mr. Goldstein is Co-Head of the Ares Credit Group and Mr. Margolies is a Partner.
+The Underlying Fund's portfolio is managed by CAM employees Mitch Goldstein, Greg Margolies and Michael Smith, who are also employees of Ares, where Mr. Goldstein and Mr. Smith are Co-Heads of the Ares Credit Group and Mr. Margolies is a Partner.
 In managing the portfolio, they employ two principal inputs, a quantitative allocation model and the Sub-Adviser's Allocation Committee comprised of portfolio managers and investment officers from each underlying credit discipline.